ThinkEQ/assembly-solutions-ltd/src/pages/news/how-we’ve-coped-through-covid-and-the-surprising-opportunities-it-has-given-us.md

         In April we received a huge opportunity which very much came to us as a surprise, and contributed towards a record growth in sales of £1million.
 The enquiry came from a UK company who have a manufacturing plant in India but due to the pandemic had to close their Indian factory.

         We were approached with this very urgent demand, but with the size of our factory and the available floor space, we had the ability to set up a production cells in a very short space of time.
-Proving we had spare capacity, equipment and resource to utliise at such short notice, we won our biggest ever contract worth £700,000.
+Proving we had spare capacity, equipment and resource to utilise at such short notice, we won our biggest ever contract worth £700,000.

         We had to recruit 20 new members of staff and it's with thanks to our local agency that supported us, by providing a team of skilled production operators that we had fully trained up in a matter of weeks.
 The contract lasted 6 months and apart from some long lead times on tooling, overall the project was a big success.

-        #### \

         **Supporting the Medical Industry**